VK2735 (Subcutaneous & Oral Formulations)

 Oral Formulation of VK2735

-Also during the first quarter of 2023, Viking initiated a Phase 1 clinical study to evaluate a novel oral formulation of VK2735.
+During the first quarter of 2023, Viking initiated a Phase 1 multiple ascending dose (MAD) clinical study to evaluate a novel oral formulation of VK2735.
 The company believes the potential to provide both a subcutaneously injected and an oral dosage form represent a significant expansion of the opportunity for VK2735.

-This study is an extension of the Phase 1 trial described above.
-The study is a randomized, double-blind, placebo-controlled study in healthy adults with a minimum BMI of 30 kg/m2.
-The primary objective of the study is to evaluate the safety and tolerability of VK2735 administered as an oral tablet once daily for 28 days.
-The secondary objective is to evaluate the pharmacokinetics of orally administered VK2735 in healthy subjects.
-Exploratory pharmacodynamic measures include assessments of changes in body weight and plasma glucose.
+The Phase 1 MAD study of oral VK2735 is an extension of the company’s Phase 1 single ascending dose (SAD)/MAD trial of VK2735 administered subcutaneously mentioned above.
+The oral portion of the trial is a randomized, double-blind, placebo-controlled study in healthy adults with a minimum body mass index of 30 kilograms per meter squared.
+The primary objective of the study was to evaluate the safety and tolerability of VK2735 administered as an oral tablet once daily for 28 days.
+Exploratory pharmacodynamic measures included assessments of changes in body weight and other metrics.

 GLP-1/GIP Receptor Co-Activation and Downstream Effects